zulfadz/the-plain/_posts/2022-06-06-finite-difference-derivation.md

 ### Epilogue

-The key to these derivation is ultimately in constructing the matrix form $$\mathbf{A}\mathbf{w} = \mathbf{s}$$.
+The key to these derivations is ultimately in constructing the matrix form $$\mathbf{A}\mathbf{w} = \mathbf{s}$$.
 Although the steps appear slightly complicated as we go to larger derivatives, they follow the same algorithm namely these lines in the python code:

 ```python
 #Size of matrix mxm.
 Needs to be odd and larger than derivatives order n